Kota Tinggi: Administration

 Kota Tinggi town and other settlement of Kuala Sedili, Sungai Rengit and Pengerang are administered by Kota Tinggi District Council (Majlis Daerah Kota Tinggi), which is based in Kota Tinggi town.

 The higher administrator of this town called Pegawai Daerah (district officer), which is normally changed every 5–6 years as being promoted by the city council.
 His official home can be seen nearby the field of the city called Padang Kerajaan Kota Tinggi, near the highest building in Kota Tinggi, The Bangunan Sultan Iskandar.
 The building houses the district council offices.

 Politics

-Kota Tinggi is represented in the Dewan Rakyat of the Malaysian Parliament by Dato' Noor Ehsanuddin Mohd Harun Narrashid from UMNO, part of the federal ruling alliance Barisan Nasional.
+Kota Tinggi is represented in the Dewan Rakyat of the Malaysian Parliament by Dato' Seri Mohamed Khaled Nordin from UMNO, part of the federal ruling alliance Barisan Nasional.

 On the state level, Kota Tinggi constituency contributes two seats to the Johor State Legislative Assembly: